AFA24SCM23V/anusha-2002/README.md

 ###

-<h3 align="left">🔍 Let's connect and discuss how we can collaborate on a project, how I can contribute to your organization, or maybe we can chat about travel destinations and plan a trip together—yay!!</h3>
+<h3 align="center">🔍 Let's connect and discuss how we can collaborate on a project, how I can contribute to your organization, or maybe we can chat about travel destinations and plan a trip together—yay!!</h3>

 ###